RayburnChen/senas/README.md

 + [NAS-Unet: Neural Architecture Search for Medical Image Segmentation](https://github.com/tianbaochou/NasUnet)

-+ The skeleton of our code is referenced from NasUnet, we fixed several critical issues and re-implemented most of the code.
++ The skeleton of our code is referenced from NasUnet, we fixed several issues and re-implemented most of them.

 ## Citation